microsoft/Olive/README.md

 ## AI Model Optimization Toolkit for the ONNX Runtime
 </div>

-Given a model and targeted hardware, Olive (**O**nnx **Live**) composes the best suitable optimization techniques to output the most efficient ONNX model(s) for inferring on cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.
+Given a model and targeted hardware, Olive (abbreviation: **O**nnx **LIVE**) composes the best suitable optimization techniques to output the most efficient ONNX model(s) for inferring on cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.

-### ➕ Benefits of using Olive
+### ✅ Benefits of using Olive

 - **Reduce frustration** of manual trial-and-error model optimization experimentation.
 Define your target and precision and let Olive automatically produce the best model for you.
 - **40+ built-in model optimization components** covering industry-leading techniques across model compression, optimization, finetuning, and compilation.